How to Set Financial Goals

 Establish SMART goals

-The SMART framework helps break down larger goals into smaller, manageable steps, which may make it easier to stay focused and motivated.
+The SMART framework helps break down larger goals into smaller, more manageable steps, which may make it easier to stay focused and motivated.
 It also allows you to track progress and adjust as needed to stay on course.

 Have a way to track progress toward your financial goals